2nd Move 3 matches to make 2 squares puzzle

 The Matchstick Puzzle

-Part I: Move 3 matchsticks in the figure shown and make 2 squares.
+Part I: In the puzzle figure, move 3 matchsticks to make 2 squares.

 Part II: How many unique solutions can you find?
 A unique solution means—if you rotate the solution figure in any way, it will still remain unique.
 And you have to find ALL such unique solutions.